 While the prevalence of mycotoxins remained fairly stable in 2022 from a global perspective, there was variation between regions, indicating different risk levels for different sectors across the world.
 Download the report and check the prevalence and risk levels in your country to ensure you are implementing the right mycotoxin management strategy.

-Download the DSM World Mycotoxin Survey 2022 to find out:
+Download the dsm-firmenich World Mycotoxin Survey 2022 to find out: